Black God (manga): Anime

 The anime adaptation of Black God was produced by Sunrise, directed by Tsuneo Kobayashi with Reiko Yoshida as the series' supervisor and Hiroyuki Nishimura as the series' animation director and chief character designer.

 Among the Japanese voice actors involved in the Sunrise production include Noriko Shitaya, who played Kuro, and Daisuke Namikawa as Keita.
-Other voice actors for the production include Sayaka Ohara as Akane Sano, Yukari Tamura as Excel and Jōji Nakata as Steiner.
+Other voice actors for the production include Sayaka Ohara as Akane Sano, Yukari Tamura as Excel, and Jōji Nakata as Steiner.
 Its title is called Kurokami: The Animation or Black God: The Animation.
 The anime aired on Japanese TV is in January 2009.
 Kurokami: The Animation aired first on January 8, 2009, simultaneously in Japan on TV Asahi and in the United States on ImaginAsian, followed by South Korea on January 9, 2009, in AniBOX.

 The voice actors for its US broadcast include Jason Griffith, who played Keita, Laura Bailey as Kuro with Julie Ann Taylor playing Akane and Stephanie Sheh as Excel.

 Bandai released the Blu-ray and DVD sets of the anime in March 2010.
 Following the 2012 closure of Bandai Entertainment, Sunrise announced at Otakon 2013, that Sentai Filmworks has rescued Kurokami, along with a handful of other former BEI titles.
+On October 16, 2023, Discotek Media announced that they had licensed the show for a 2024 release.